TeamAlpha5/AirViewer2/Program By Contract/Program by Contract by Rahul Satla.md

 - In this code, we can see the statement " @Invariant("filePath!= null && filePath.length() > 0") ".
 Here the file path should not be null and the file path length should be greater than zero.
 This condition must be true

 **Pre-condition:**
-- In this code we can see the condition file path should not be null.
-This condition must be true before the class constructor method can execute
+- We can see in this code that the condition file path should not be null.
+Before the class constructor method may be executed, this condition must be met.
-- In this code we can see the condition file path length should be greater than zero.
-This condition must be true before the execution of class constructor method and addingStamp() method
+- We can see in this code that the file path length must be bigger than zero.
+This requirement must be met before the class constructor method and the PdfStamp() function can be executed.

 **Post-condition:**
 - In this code we can see the condition "result==true".
 This must be equals to "true" at the end of the execution of addingStamp() method.